14.3. Setting a label

 • Label Settings: extend the text format settings with properties related to the location or the interaction with other texts or features (callouts, placement, overlay, scale visibility, mask …).

-They are used to configure smart labelling for vector layers through the labelingSingle Labels tab of the vector Layer Properties dialog or Layer Styling panel or using the labelingSingle Layer Labeling Options button of the Label toolbar.
+They are used to configure smart labelling for vector and mesh layers through the labelingSingle Labels tab of the vector or mesh Layer Properties dialog or Layer Styling panel or using the labelingSingle Layer Labeling Options button of the Label toolbar.

 To create a Label Settings item: